Lean CLI

 Current Configuration

 The default Research Environment configuration is the latest master branch of LEAN.
 If you set a different research image, the image you set is your current configuration.
-Follow these steps to start a local research environment with your current configuration:
+To start a local research environment with your current configuration, open a terminal in one of your organization workspaces and then run lean research "<projectName>" to start a local research environment for the project in . / <projectName> on port 8888.

 $ lean research "My Project"